-Books with girls in the lead are important for girls and boys--to affirm and reflect the girls, and to assure the boys that girls' stories are fun and interesting too.
-Here is a list of what we've found in the board book category.
+Books with girls in the lead are important for all children--to affirm and reflect the girls, and to assure everyone that girls' stories are fun and interesting too.

 This is a running list.
 Asterisks* denote family favorites.
 Links are Amazon affiliate/indie bookstore.

 Last updated: Feb 2019.

 A Ball for Daisy (Amazon/Indiebound).
 No words.
 A dog has, loses, and regains a ball, and a friend too.
 Lovely emotional illustrations stay fascinating to kids well into the preschool years.